tektronix/numconverter/README.md

                 must be between 2 and 32 inclusive.

 FLAGS:
         --bare              Disable Pretty Print
-    -h, --help          Prints help information
+    -c, --copy              Copy the resulting ouput to clipboard --from-clipboard    Get the input number from clipboard -h, --help              Prints help information
         --no-sep            Do not pad the output
     -s, --silent            Do not print output, for use with the clipboard on.
-                        Clipboard functionality not supported currently.
     -V, --version           Prints version information
     -v, --verbosity         Verbosity (more v's, more verbose)

 OPTIONS: